eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 </concurrent-kickoff>
 ```

+For this example, the `remainingFree` bytes value of 32.9MB (32933776) is approaching the `thresholdFreeBytes` value of 33.0MB (33024922) so a global cycle is triggered.

+This cycle aims to trace 239MB (239014924) during the concurrent increment.
+If the concurrent increment is interrupted by a card cleaning threshold value before it has traced 239MB, the final STW increment will complete the tracing during the STW pause.

 **Note:** To analyze specific parts of a cycle, you can search for the elements that mark a specific increment of the cycle.
 For example, you can search for the <concurrent-global-final> element to locate the final increment of the `gencon` global cycle.
 See the details of a particular cycle, such as the [`gencon` Global Cycle](./vgclog.md/#global-gc-cycle), to determine the element names for particular STW or concurrent GC increments or operations.